andrey0001/strongswan/README.md

 ### StrongSwan as a Docker container

+> Latest image based on alpine, please use andrey0001/strongswan:alpine for it.

+> On alpine image path of config inside container changed.

 ## IPSec XAUTH ikev1 VPN server

 Just build it or pull it from andrey0001/strongswan and run it something like this: